lcrawlab/BANNs/README.md

 ## Other Notes on the Software

 * Please make sure that the order of individuals (rows) in the genotype matrix `X` matches the order of individuals in the phenotype file `y`.
-* Please make sure that the SNP order (i.e., the columns) of genotype matrix `X` is the same as order in the mask file (i.e., the rows).
+* Please make sure that the SNP order (i.e., the columns) of genotype matrix `X` is the same as order in the `mask` file (i.e., the rows).
 * We report the results according to the order of these input files.
-For example, the PIPs for SNP-set will be returned in the same way that they were ordered in the mak file (i.e., along the columns).
+For example, the PIPs for SNP-set will be returned in the same way that they were ordered in the `mask` file (i.e., along the columns).

 ## RELEVANT CITATIONS